nohal/nsk_pi/README.md

 - This plugin would not be possible without Mario Konrad's excellent https://github.com/mariokonrad/marnav[MarNav] library doing the dirty work of parsing the NMEA 0183 sentences.
 - Thanks to Alec Leamas, Mike Rossiter, Kees Verruijt, Jon Gough and others from whose plugin related work this plugin reuses bits and pieces.
 - Thanks to Dave for OpenCPN

+## License

+The MarNav library is licences under BSD license, for details see [marnav/LICENSE](https://github.com/mariokonrad/marnav/blob/master/LICENSE).

+The rapidjson library is licensed under the terms of the MIT License, for details see [license.txt](https://github.com/Tencent/rapidjson/blob/master/license.txt)

+The Catch2 framework is licensed under terms of the Boost Software License 1.0, for details see [LICENSE.txt](https://github.com/catchorg/Catch2/blob/devel/LICENSE.txt)

+wxWidgets is licensed under the terms of the wxWindows Library Licence, Version 3.1.
+For details see [licence.txt](https://github.com/wxWidgets/wxWidgets/blob/master/docs/licence.txt)

+OpenCPN is licensed under the terms of the GPLv2+ license, for details see [LICENSING](https://github.com/OpenCPN/OpenCPN/blob/master/LICENSING)

+The `nsk_pi` code is licensed under the terms of the GPL v3, or, at your convenience, newer version of the GPL license.
+See [LICENSING](https://github.com/nohal/nsk_pi/blob/main/LICENSING) for more details.